Taking Back My Personal Power

 Urban Warrior Princess – ATC

 I ran out of time to post a poem by Dana Faulds yesterday.
-Her poem fit in with where my head was at the time, which was a good place, but today, sadly, my head is elsewhere, and it’s not pretty.
-So, I’m going to just write to you from my heart in hopes that my head will find its way back there.
+Her words fit where my head was at in that moment, which was actually a good place.
+Today, unfortunately, my head is somewhere else entirely, and it isn’t pretty.
+So instead, I’m writing from the heart in hopes that my head will eventually find its way back there.

 Artwork 2014-05-04 008